octelium/cordium/README.md

 # Cordium

-Cordium is a free and open source, self-hosted, identity-based sandbox platform built on [Kubernetes](https://kubernetes.io) and [Octelium](https://octelium.com).
-It provides isolated, rootless container-based reproducible environments, called **Workspaces**, for both humans and machines, including AI agents.
+Cordium is a free and open source, self-hosted, identity-based, horizontally scalable sandbox platform built on [Kubernetes](https://kubernetes.io) and [Octelium](https://github.com/octelium/octelium) for both humans and machines, including AI agents.
 Cordium is designed as a unified platform that serves two primary purposes:

 - A sandbox platform for running both long-lived workloads (such as remote development environments, persistent servers, and interactive coding sessions) and short-lived tasks (such as AI agent execution, CI/CD jobs, and automated scripts) inside reproducible rootless container-based sandboxes accessible via web, SSH, CLI, and gRPC-based SDKs.
 - An identity-based zero-trust remote access platform that leverages [Octelium](https://octelium.com) ZTNA capabilities to provide secretless, policy-driven access to infrastructure resources from within Workspaces, without exposing, distributing, or managing upstream resource credentials.

-Cordium is 100% free and open source, self-hosted, and licensed under the [GNU Affero General Public License v3.0](LICENSE).

 ## Table of Contents